pmcollins/otel-demo/django/README.md

 ### Operation

-There is no need to start the Django app independently as ../start.sh starts all services in this repo, but, you may start Django functionality independently:
+There is no need to start the Django app independently as start.sh in the parent directory starts all services in this repo, but, you may start Django functionality independently:

 1) Start ingest: `./start.sh [--sdk]`
 2) Start server: `./start_server.sh [--sdk]`